The sections below cover FAQs for the process of applying and paying for a permit to park at our four main hospital sites.

 My current parking permit is due to expire soon, do I need to renew it?

-Health & Mobility, Pay in Advance or Voucher permits issued in 2023 may be coming up to their expiry date soon, so are due for renewal.
-A renewal reminder will be sent to your account email address prior to the expiry date, so do check your inbox.
-This reminder is usually sent within 14 days of the permit expiry date.
+Salary based permits are issued for a 3-year period.
+Health & Mobility, Pay in Advance or Voucher permits are issued for a maximum 12-month period.
+A renewal reminder email will be sent to your PermitSmarti account email address prior to the expiry date.
+You will be able to renew your permit within 28 days of its expiry date.

 I have a valid parking permit which is paid for monthly from my salary but I’m shortly going on extended leave for 12 months.
 Can I put my permit on hold until I return?